 - Real estate other than the primary residence

-- Second car
+- A second car

-- Boats or recreational vehicles
+- A boat(s) or recreational vehicle(s)

 - Stocks, bonds, or mutual funds